 Packets entering a physical, LAG, or VE interface can be remarked with a configured DSCP value.
-Remarking at the interface level can be referred to as Class of Service (CoS) remarking although the values set are DSCP values.
+Remarking at the interface or VLAN level can be referred to as Class of Service (CoS) remarking although the values set are DSCP values.
 Remember that DSCP remarking configuration at the ACL level takes precedence over the DSCP remarking configuration at the interface level.
-The configuration is entered through the command-line interface (CLI) at the interface level.